openstack-archive/fuel-docs/pages/install-guide/install.rst

 similar remote access systems.
 The IMG file is used for USB memory stick-based installation.

-Once installed, Fuel can be used to deploy and manage OpenStack clusters.
-It will assign IP addresses to the nodes, perform PXE boot and initial configuration, and provision of OpenStack nodes according to their roles in the cluster.
+Once installed, Fuel can be used to deploy and manage OpenStack environments.
+It will assign IP addresses to the nodes, perform PXE boot and initial configuration, and provision of OpenStack nodes according to their roles in the environment.

 .. _Install_Bare-Metal: